pageboard/pagecut/README.md

 ### Properties

-- tag
-  the component tag name.
-  Preferably custom, but does not need web components to work.
 - name
   the component name as seen by ProseMirror.
 - dataSpec
-  an object mapping attributes with default values, tells ProseMirror what must be stored on the component.
+  an object mapping data names with default values or validation functions, tells ProseMirror what data can be stored on the component instance.
-  Data values are typically merged in the DOM instance of the component.
 - contentSpec
   an object mapping content node names to ProseMirror schemaSpec.

+Data values are typically (but not necessarily all) merged in the DOM instance of the component.
+They are distinct from the attributes defined by a component template root DOM node, for example `dataSpec.class` won't override the template's root DOM node `class` attribute and its initial default value.

 ### Methods